yanrongz/Prompts/Life Tracker/README.md

 Please note that this is an **offline document**.
 All records are stored **locally in your browser**.
 To avoid data loss, make sure to **export your data regularly**.
 You can later restore your previous records by using the **import data** feature.

 ## Prompt
-**Role**: Senior Full-Stack Web Developer & High-End UI/UX Designer.
+**Role**
+You are a senior full-stack web developer and high-end UI/UX designer.

+**Objective**
-**Objective**: Build a minimalist, sophisticated, and responsive personal management web application.
-The design must follow ergonomic principles, featuring a "Premium Grayscale" aesthetic (Grey and pink) that feels professional and timeless.
+Build a minimalist and **responsive** personal management web application.
+The visual style should use a gray–pink color palette (dark/light gray combined with dark/light pink) to create a professional, calming interface that encourages long-term daily use.
+All design decisions must follow ergonomic and **human-centered** design principles.

-**Core Technical Requirements**:
+**Core Technical Requirements**
 1. **Data Persistence & Portability**:
 - No external database; all data must persist in `localStorage`.
 - Feature a prominent **"Backup Reminder"** to encourage users to save data.
 - Implement Export as `JSON` and Upload/Import `.json` functionality to ensure zero data loss and cross-device continuity.
 2. **Layout & Navigation**:
 - Left-side navigation bar for switching between modules.
-- Fully responsive design (Mobile/Tablet/Desktop) using CSS Flex/Grid.
+- Fully **responsive design** (Mobile/Tablet/Desktop) using CSS Flex/Grid.
 3. **The Modular Calendar System**:
-- Each module contains a minimalist, horizontal scroll-style calendar at the top.
+- Each module except **Body** contains a minimalist, horizontal scroll-style calendar at the top.
 - The calendar should be small and discrete (e.g., a single row of dates).
-- Clicking a date filters the view to show only that day's records.
+- Clicking a date shows only the records for that specific day.
-- Visual Indicator: Circular date buttons become darker/filled if data exists for that day.
+- Circular date buttons become darker/filled if data exists for that day.
 4. **Module Content & Sequence**:
 - **Tasks**: Daily to-do list.
 History must show specific task text/status, not just completion percentages.
 - **Body**: Table-style log for Height, Weight, Waist, Hip, Thigh, and Calf measurements.
 Data accumulates row-by-row; entries must be editable.